 Chamber of Commerce notes

-On 18 July 1915 Pánfilo Natera authorised the local Chamber of Commerce in Zacatecas to issue fractional notes to the total of $50,000.
+On 18 July 1915 Pánfilo Natera authorised the local Chamber of Commerce in Zacatecas[text needed] to issue fractional notes to the total of $50,000.
 The four denominations (5c, 10c, 20c and 50c) were dated 21 July 1915.

 |date on note||Series||from||to||total

 |5c||21 July 1915||A|

 The Carancistas recaptured Zacatecas in August 1915.
 General Francisco Murguía with the support of the generals Cesáreo Castro and Benjamín Hill took the town and immediately named General Rómulo Figueroa as Interim Governor.
-On 27 August the Jefe Político, L. T. Villaseñor, put out a flyer, reminding the public that, amongst other, the notes issued by the local Cámara de Comercio were of forced circulationAMZac, Jefatura Política, caja [ ], exp.
+On 27 August the Jefe Político, L. T. Villaseñor, put out a flyer, reminding the public that, amongst others, the notes issued by the local Cámara de Comercio were of forced circulationAMZac, Jefatura Política, caja [ ], exp.
 92, folio 1.